 Rick joined our team in 2016 as an Investigator and Compliance Review Officer.
 His primary role is to conduct formal investigations under PIDWA and the Ombudsman Act and supports compliance review activities.

-Sebastien is an Investigator and Compliance Review Officer with a focus on Information Systems Security.
+Sebastian is an Investigator and Compliance Review Officer with a focus on Information Systems Security.
 He brings a wealth of experience in privacy protection.
 He is a crucial member to the Investigator and Compliance Review Team and conducts privacy audits along with other compliance review activities.